 Throughout the process, the appropriations bill is subject to lobbying by a variety of interests.
 Corporations and unions, nonprofit organizations, watchdog groups, consumer alliances, policy experts, the media, and even interests outside Ohio – not to mention the general public – all attempt to influence the outcome using a variety of methods.
 The final budget determines whether Ohio strengthens families and communities over the next two years.
 Advocates for Ohio’s Future monitors the budget at each step of the process, standing up for Ohioans who participate in health, human services, and early care & education programs to be more competitive.

-For more information on how to have an effective legislative visit, click here.
+For more information on how the budget bill is negotiated and how to be an effective advocate, click here.